CCOSTAN/Home-AssistantConfig/README.md

 * [Rokus](http://amzn.to/2dpn89c) for all streaming
 * [Samsung Smart TV](http://amzn.to/2efNNnq)
 * ChromeCast Audios
+* [AMPs](http://amzn.to/2j18dlT) - These are cheap but effective for the Dots, Chromecasts or other speakers.
 * [Etekcity Outlets](http://amzn.to/2efNoBP)
 * [Door Sensors (AEON Labs)](http://amzn.to/2e3xDxY)
 * [Garadget](http://amzn.to/2jQLpVQ) - Garage Door opener/sensor